anooruddh/devops/k8s-readme.md

 			kube-node-lease ( heartbeat of nodes, checks the availablity of nodes )

+## Kubernetes starts with four initial namespaces:

+default The default namespace for objects with no other namespace

+kube-system The namespace for objects created by the Kubernetes system

+kube-public This namespace is created automatically and is readable by all users (including those not authenticated).
+This namespace is mostly reserved for cluster usage, in case that some resources should be visible and readable publicly throughout the whole cluster.
+The public aspect of this namespace is only a convention, not a requirement.

+kube-node-lease This namespace holds Lease objects associated with each node.
+Node leases allow the kubelet to send heartbeats so that the control plane can detect node failure

+## Not All Objects are in a Namespace

+			To see which Kubernetes resources are and aren't in a namespace:

+			# In a namespace
+			kubectl api-resources --namespaced=true

+			# Not in a namespace
+			kubectl api-resources --namespaced=false

 **You can set access (user access/permissions ) and resource( CPU,Memory ) limit on Namespace**

 **You can not set namespaces for few resources like volume,nodes as they live globally and you can not isolate them**

 			λ kubectl api-resources --namespaced=false